dport96/ITM352/morea/140.FileIO/experience-FileIO.md

 b) Write a small program that uses `readFileSync(filename, 'utf-8')` to open and read this file and assign the return value to `data` use `JSON.parse()` to convert the JSON string into an object and assign it to `users_reg_data` variable and output this object to the console.
 Explain why you might use this was to load the data rather than `require()`.
 Don't forget to remove the `require()` statement used in (a).
 Hint: what if the data is not JSON?

+c) CRUD stands for Create, Read, Update, and Delete, which are the four basic operations that can be performed on data in a database or a computer system.
+These operations are fundamental to file I/O. Explain what CRUD operations are needed and where they are needed in Assignment 1.

+d) Discuss how ease and efficiency of CRUD operations are affected by the format of the data in a file.
+For the format suggested here (JSON), explain the pros and cons of this data format.

 #### Exercise 2: Existence and Filesize (total 6 minutes)